 Talking to your doctor

 Speaking to your neurologist about your treatment options for MS may sometimes seem difficult, but it’s important to make the most of these conversations.
 To do this, take time to prepare for your appointment, no matter how busy your life is.
 Your neurologist is busy as well.
 But you shouldn’t feel rushed or unsatisfied when you leave his or her office.
-Be sure to take your time and get all of the answers you need.
+Be sure to take your time and get all the answers you need.

 Planning ahead for your appointments can: